Business Broker FAQ

 • Retainer / engagement fee: a modest upfront amount to prove the seller is serious.

-• Marketing fee: e.g. $5k–$10k to prepare proper materials, buyer outreach, confidentiality handling.
+• Marketing fee: e.g. $5k–$10k to prepare proper materials, buyer outreach, and confidentiality handling.

-Your first real cheque often lands in the $15k–$40k range because most beginners start with $100k–$500k type businesses where the owner is tired, wants out, and needs succession — not $20M private equity deals.
+Your first real cheque often lands in the $15k–$40k range because most beginners start with $100k–$500k type businesses where the owner is tired and wants out — not $20M private equity deals.
 That is already serious money for one advisory relationship.

 You are not on hourly billing.
 You are paid when the deal closes.
 That is why discipline, honesty, and keeping the process alive under stress are everything.

+Two clocks run in parallel.
+Clock 1: Getting a signed mandate.
+If you already know an owner who is burned out or relocating, you can secure that engagement in weeks once you learn how to ask like an adviser, not a beggar.
+Clock 2: Closing the deal.
 Selling even a small business is not instant.
-Buyer due diligence, negotiation on handover terms, landlord approval on lease transfer, etc. Realistic expectation in most markets is measured in months, not days.
+Buyer due diligence, negotiation on handover terms, landlord approval on lease transfer — these take time.
+Realistic expectation in most markets is months, not days.
 Six to twelve months to complete a sale is normal; faster only if buyer and seller are unusually aligned.

 Translation: you can act like a broker inside 30 days and have a live mandate.
 The money from that mandate usually clears later, not "tomorrow morning".